-Stormwater has long been a concern in Garden City due to its negative impacts on water quality.
+Stormwater has long been a concern in the city due to its negative impacts on water quality in communities, including Pooler.
 Efforts to deal with stormwater impacts as they relate to the transportation system are focused mainly on protecting water quality and road or roadway runoff.
-Roadways move goods, people, and services but also can carry stormwater runoff and the pollutants from the vehicles traveling on them and adjacent land.
-This includes heavy metals from tires, brakes, and engine wear, and hydrocarbons from lubricating fluids.
+Roadways move goods, people, and services but also can carry stormwater runoff and pollutants from the vehicles traveling on them and adjacent land-including heavy metals from tires, brakes, and engine wear, and hydrocarbons from lubricating fluids.